 If a parent is applying for Extended Leave - Travel, the school requests that parents complete the online extended leave form which can be found through the School Bytes parent portal.
 A certificate of approved extended leave will be emailed to the parent upon completion.
-The student/s must complete a 'Extended leave collection of work' form, from the front office.
-Once completed this form will be attached to the students profile.
+The student/s must complete a 'Extended leave collection of work' form, which is embedded in the Forms in the School Bytes Parent Portal and may include assessment tasks.
+Once completed this form needs to be recorded back into the library.